UjvalMadhu/RTL_Development/Braun_Multiplier/Readme.md

-# 16-Bit Braun Multiplier (In Progress)
+# Parameterized Braun Multiplier

+This projects designs a perl script that can generate a Parameterized N-Bit Braun Multiplier and its testbench with randomized stimulus generation and functional equivalence checking using immediate assertions.

+The Perl Script can generate any arbitrary N bit Braun Multiplier, by specifying the output product bit width which must be an even number.

-This projects designs and verifies a 16-Bit Braun Multiplier, it is used for unsigned multiplication and consists of a simple parallel multiplier structure.
+Braun Multipliers are used for unsigned multiplication and consists of a simple parallel multiplier structure.
 Due to its straightforward design it is widely used in hardware designs.

 ## Description

-### DUT: 16-Bit Braun Multiplier
+### DUT: Braun Multiplier

 A Braun multiplier for multiplying an n-bit multiplicand (B) by an m-bit multiplier (A) typically consists of the following components arranged in a specific pattern: